 a.
-Who has a physical or mental impairment÷
+Who has a physical or mental impairment:

-: B.--
+: B

 b.
 Whose impairment constitutes or results in a substantial impediment to employment; and

-C
+C.

 c.
 Who can benefit in terms of an employment outcome from the provision of vocational rehabilitation services.

-Significant Disability (SD): An individual with a significant disability:
+Significant Disability (SD): An individual with a significant disability: )

-a.
-Meets the criteria for an individual a customer with a-no significant-disabilityb.
-Experiences a severe physical and/or mental impairment that seriously limits one two or more functional categories (such as mobility, work skills, self-care, interpersonal skills, communication, self-direction or work tolerance) in terms of an employment outcome; and c.
-Requires multiple vocational rehabilitation primary Individualized Plan for Employment (IPE) services over an extended period of time- (at least 6 months).
+Meets the criteria for an individual a customer with a no significant disability.
+2 D 1 Experiences a severe physical and/or mental impairment that seriously limits enetwo or more functional categories (such as mobility, work skills, self-care, interpersonal skills communication, self-direction or work tolerance) in terms of an employment outcome; and C ( Requires multiple vocational rehabilitation primary Individualized Plan for Employment

+(IPE) services over an extended period of time. (at least 6 months).